Unsupervised Unlearning of Concept Drift with Autoencoders: Related Work

-These methods implicitly adapt to concept drift by using incremental learning, that is, they continually update a learning model \cite{losing2018incremental}.
-Passive methods make use of memory components (also referred to as \textbf{memory-based} methods), such as, a moving window which maintains a list of the most recent examples.
-Memory-based methods have the disadvantage of having to pre-determine the ``right'' memory size, therefore, mechanisms to resolve this have been introduced, such as, having an adaptive window \cite{widmer1996learning}.
-Other passive methods use \textbf{ensembling} where a set of classifiers dynamically grows or shrinks to maintain good performance, such as, the Learn++.NSE method \cite{elwell2011incremental}, and DDD \cite{gama2004learning} which maintains ensembles with different diversity levels, as a different level of ensemble diversity may be more appropriate before and after a drift for better generalisation.
+\textbf{Passive methods}.
+These methods implicitly adapt to concept drift by using incremental learning, that is, they continually update a learning model \cite{losing2018incremental} -- these methods constitute a solution to the concept drift adaptation problem (\refdef{def:conceptdriftadaptation}) since they adapt each model $m_i(\cdot)$.
+Passive methods make use of memory components (also referred to as memory-based methods), such as a moving window that maintains a list of the most recent examples.
+Memory-based methods have the disadvantage of having to pre-determine the ``right'' memory size, therefore, mechanisms to resolve this have been introduced, such as having an adaptive window \cite{widmer1996learning}.
+Other passive methods use ensembling where a set of classifiers dynamically grows or shrinks to maintain good performance, such as the Learn++.NSE method \cite{elwell2011incremental}.

-A key challenge is class imbalance \cite{wang2018systematic} and to address it, incremental learning has been used in combination with different mechanisms, e.g., memory-based models~\cite{JakobAHH22} like having one memory component per class \cite{malialis2018queue}, (adaptive) rebalancing \cite{malialis2021online,vaquet2020sam}, and bagging \cite{wang2014resampling, cano2022rose}.
+Besides the assumption of observing labeled data, another key challenge is class imbalance \cite{wang2018systematic} and to address it, incremental learning has been used in combination with different mechanisms, e.g., memory-based models~\cite{JakobAHH22} like having one memory component per class \cite{malialis2018queue}, (adaptive) rebalancing \cite{malialis2021online,vaquet2020sam}, and bagging \cite{wang2014resampling, cano2022rose}.

-Furthermore, incremental learning has been used in conjunction with other learning paradigms, such as, active learning \cite{zliobaite2013active, malialis2022nonstationary} and unsupervised learning \cite{dong2018threaded}.
+Furthermore, most existing methods assume supervision.
+Incremental learning has been used in conjunction with other learning paradigms, such as active learning \cite{malialis2022nonstationary, zliobaite2013active, malialis2022data} and unsupervised learning \cite{li2023}.